 A Revolutionary Leap for Military Tech!
-A Clock That Could Change Everything. - YaNoticias
+A Clock That Could Change Everything. - YANoticias

 ### Security Aspects

-The quantum clock’s design addresses critical security needs by minimizing the reliance on systems susceptible to interception or jamming.
+The quantum clock’s design addresses critical security needs by minimising the reliance on systems susceptible to interception or jamming.
 This enhances operational security and preserves strategic advantages.

 ### Conclusion